Sandbox game: Characteristics

 Sandbox design can incorporate several different game mechanics and structures, including open worlds, nonlinear storytelling, emergent behaviors, and automation of believable agents.
 It represents a shift away from linear gameplay.
 This freedom is always a question of degree, as a sandbox design "engenders a sense of player control, without actually handing over the reins entirely".

 Player creativity is often included in sandbox design.
 When a player is allowed to use a game as a sandbox, they gain the freedom to be creative with their gameplay.
 A sandbox will have a combination of game mechanics and player freedom that can lead to emergent gameplay, where a player discovers solutions to challenges that may not be intended by the developers.
 A sandbox sometimes gives the player "transformative" power over the game world, where "the free movement of play alters the more rigid structure in which it takes shape."
 Will Wright describes this generative aspect of sandbox designs, leading to a measurable increase in player possibilities.
 John Smedley describes this type of emergent gameplay more succinctly, having seen in EverQuest "how hungry people are for sandboxes -- for building stuff".
 GameDeveloper.com notes the growth of player-generated content as a "particular brand of sandbox design: that game design is so fun in itself that, if properly packaged, it can well be reinterpreted as gameplay itself".

 Some games offer a separate sandbox mode, where the player can use a game's creative systems with fewer constraints.
 "This mode has few restrictions on what he may do and offers no guidance on what he should do."
 For example, a sandbox mode might unlock unlimited resources, or disable enemy threats.
 A sandbox mode is separate from the campaign mode, without a main narrative progression.
 In one sense, an approach to this design is to "enable the player to continue after the main storyline has been 'won'."

-Many games tutorials utilize this type of design, since "sandboxes are game play much like the real game, but where things cannot go too wrong too quickly or, perhaps, even at all.
+Many games' tutorials utilize this type of design, since "sandboxes are game play much like the real game, but where things cannot go too wrong too quickly or, perhaps, even at all.
 Good games offer players, either as tutorials or as their first level or two, sandboxes."
-The game designers allows players to experiment in a safe environment, as "the point about open-ended/sandbox design and when they work best in teaching the player is through learning by doing".
+The game designers allow players to experiment in a safe environment, as "the point about open-ended/sandbox design and when they work best in teaching the player is through learning by doing".